Hafodunos: History

-The site has been occupied since at least 1530 and a hall was built there in 1674 but the remains of houses prior to the present buildings are untraceable.
-The present Hafodunos Hall was designed in a Gothic revival style by Sir George Gilbert Scott, and built between 1861 and 1866 for Henry Robertson Sandbach, whose father, the slave-owner and merchant Samuel Sandbach, had bought the estate in 1830.
+The site has been occupied since at least 1530 and a hall was built there in 1674, but the remains of houses prior to the present buildings are untraceable.
+The present Hafodunos Hall was designed in a Gothic Revival style by Sir Gilbert Scott, and built between 1861 and 1866 for Henry Robertson Sandbach, whose father, the slave-owner and merchant Samuel Sandbach, had bought the estate in 1830.
 Hafodunos is the only example of Scott's country house style in Wales and was the second domestic structure that was built by him, the first being Kelham Hall in Nottinghamshire.
 One of his sons, John Oldrid Scott, who was also an architect, was later employed in 1883 to design the elaborate conservatories.
 Major-General Arthur Edmund Sandbach CB DSO (1859–1928), a British Army general officer was born at the Hall.

-The Sandbach family sold the house in the early 1930s but still farm part of the estate; most recently Antoinette Sandbach has entered public life as the MP for Eddisbury in Cheshire and still lives in what was once the estate foreman's house.
+The Sandbach family sold the house in the early 1930s but still farm part of the estate.
+The former politician Antoinette Sandbach lived in the area while serving in the National Assembly for Wales.

-Following the sale by the Sandbach family, Hafodunos subsequently housed Kent House school for Girls, which was based in Sale but acquired it as a site for evacuation during World War II.
+Following the sale by the Sandbach family, Hafodunos subsequently housed Kent House School for Girls, which was based in Sale but acquired Hafodunos as a site for evacuation during World War II.
 The gymnasium/theatre and games pavilion were added to the grounds during the years of school ownership, which ended with its closure in 1969.
 Hafodunos became an accountancy college in the 1970s and was subsequently owned by Caer Rhun Hall.
-The most recent use was as a residential home for the elderly, which saw the addition of a lift to the main corridor of the house.
-The residential home was shut down in 1993 and the unused building then fell victim to dry rot which had spread rapidly through the servant's quarters into the main house.
+It was then used as a residential home for the elderly, which saw the addition of a lift to the main corridor of the house.
+The residential home was shut down in 1993 and the unused building then fell victim to dry rot which had spread rapidly through the servants' quarters into the main house.

+In 1994 two businessmen attempted to open a gay hotel and private country club in the building, entitled Saville Park.
+They claimed it would be "5-star haven for wealthy homosexuals" and sold £5000 advance lifetime memberships to the club in order to raise the funds needed to secure the project.
+The memberships were advertised through teletext and adverts in gay magazines.
+The adverts promised à la carte dining, private gardens, 24-hour surveillance, a sauna, a massage parlour and a health and fitness suite.

+The club was due to open in April 1995, but was delayed until 30 June the same year.
+The planning permission for the building expired in July 1994, and was not renewed.
+The owners blamed bad publicity for the delays.

 In 1998 Conwy County Council were contemplating serving an Urgent Works Notice but the owner had died and left the estate in debt.
 Hafodunos was put up for sale again and was eventually bought in 2001 by a property developer from Colwyn Bay.
-During the late spring of 2004 he unveiled plans for and hotel and adjoining caravan park.
+During the late spring of 2004 he unveiled plans for a hotel and adjoining caravan park.